crspybits/SMSyncServer/README.md

               }
             }

-* A startup script for the SMSyncServer Node.js server is `Server/Code/Scripts/startServer.sh`.
-(When using this startServer script and you have the server running remotely-- specifically, when the iOSFramework folder is not available, you'll need to comment out the line `./Scripts/makeServerConstants.sh` in the startup script).
+* A startup script for the SMSyncServer Node.js server on [Heroku](https://heroku.com) is `Server/Code/Scripts/startOnHeroku.sh`.
+This script assumes you already have created an account on Heroku and installed the Heroku Toolbelt.
+This script also assumes you have have initialized a Git project within `Server/Code/` also.
+You need to do something like:

+		git init
+		git add .
+		mv .ignored.git .git

+This last line is needed for the `startOnHeroku.sh` script.

 ## 4) Using the iOSTests Example App with the iOSFramework iOS Framework